 Density and Its Impact on Conversions

 Density plays a significant role in converting between volume and weight.
 Water is often used as a reference point because its density is approximately 1 gram per milliliter (or 1 ounce per fluid ounce).
-However, other liquids and dry ingredients have different densities, which affects their weight per unit volume.
+That said, other liquids and dry ingredients have different densities, which affects their weight per unit volume.

 Trends and Latest Developments